MCxQC/Hello-World/README.md

 # DeviceIDPnP 2.0.0
-AutoHotkey script to run scripts/programs when devices are connected/disconnected.
+AutoHotkey script to launch scripts when devices are connected/disconnected.

 ### Requirement:
 * AutoHotkey v2

-NEW:
+### New:
--Support for the same actions for multiple devices and "DevicesMatchMode" option.
+* Support for the same actions for multiple devices and "DevicesMatchMode" option.
--Option to not run actions when the script starts/run actions when the script starts(Default).
+* Option to not run actions when the script starts/run actions when the script starts(Default).

-OPTIONS:
+### Ootions:

 -DeviceName
 Name of device.
 The device's name doesn't have to exactly match the name found with "DeviceIDFinder.ahk".
 You can name it whatever you want.